bsfan/wordpress/readme.txt

 = 1.0.4 =
 * Story description now automatically prepended to post body when story URL is added to the post directly
-* Fix for story not embedding when Storify username contained an underscore charecter
+* Fix for story not embedding when Storify username contained an underscore character
 * Fix for plugin breaking page titles in administrative dashboard

 = 1.0.3 =